CS26-FPD-Explorer/FPD-Explorer/README.md

 ### Installing

-Install **FPD-Explorer** package using the *setup* script:
+Install **FPD-Explorer** package using the *setup* script from the project root:

 ```shell
 python setup.py install
 ```
 #### Dark style
 A dark style is available for this program.
-It can be installed with either pip :
+It can be installed with either pip:

 ```shell
 pip3 install git+git://github.com/09ubberboy90/qdarkgraystyle.git